 One of the most defining – and obvious – characteristics of Plain people is their clothing.
 Mennonite modest clothing is immediately recognizable.
 Let’s answer the question – why do Mennonites dress like that?

 And, as many of my readers know, I ask a lot of questions, digging into the reasons behind why people do things.

 While we are are not Plain anymore, we learned a lot from them, and one of closest friends is still an Old Order Mennonite lady who rides a horse and buggy.
 I will be forever affected by my time with them and I keep a drawer in my bedroom packed with dresses for when I go visiting.
-So now I want to help you understand at a few different reasons why the Mennonites dress the way they do.
+So now I want to help answer questions for anyone wondering ….
+WHY do Mennonites dress like that?